Last Updated on 19 January 2026 by Cycloscope

 Going uphill

-I honestly didn’t notice any difference while climbing steep roads with a trailer or with front panniers, except, of course, the added weight (if anyone good in calculations wants to try itself in the physics involved, be my guest in the comments).
+I honestly didn’t notice any difference while climbing steep roads with a trailer or with front panniers, except, of course, the added weight (if anyone is good at calculations and wants to try it themselves in the physics involved, be my guest in the comments).
 Having the weight on the back makes it harder to push the bike when you’re not able to stay on the saddle anymore, or at least that’s my feeling.

 Downhills